Constants are used to define configuration values. These can differ per environment.

-The value for a constant can be overridden in a Configuration.
+The value for a constant can also be overridden in a configuration.
 This allows you to run locally using different values for one or more constants, without having to change the default value for the constant every time.

-- Microflow expressions: by prefixing the full name of the constant with @.
+- Expressions – by prefixing the full name of the constant with

 The name of the constant.
 This name is used to refer to it.

-This field is for documentation purpose only: end users will never see it, and it doesn’t influence the behavior of your application.
+This field is for documentation purposes only: end-users will never see it, and it does not influence the behavior of your application

 The data type of the constant.
 This determines what kind of values a constant can hold.
-Supported data types are String, Boolean, Date and time, Float (deprecated), Decimal and Integer/Long.
+Supported data types are string, Boolean, date and time, decimal, and integer/long.

-The default value of the constant.
-This value is used when running locally or in a sandbox.
-When running locally, the value can be overridden in the currently selected Configuration.
+This property is the default value of the constant.
+This value is used when running locally or in a Free App environment.
+When running locally, the value can be overridden in the currently selected configuration.